All Episodes

 Anyway, I'm moving it back six months.

-Carl Levin signing on to it, and you've got fine gold, and you got I mean, they don't they don't have this it's it's reminds me of the 1984 Democrat presidential primary.
+I mean, they don't have it's, it reminds me of the 1984 Democrat presidential primary.

 You had Gary Hart and you had Walter F. Mondel.

-Well, it'll get us out of Angola.
+Well, I'll get us out of Angola.

-Well, they were in a race to please their party to see Who could be the one that would tell the Democratic voters which of them would get us, the United States, out of these dangerous hot spots the fastest and the soonest.
+Well, they were in a race to please their party to see who could be the one that would tell the Democratic voters which of them would get us, the United States, out of these dangerous hotspots the fastest and the soonest.

 This is nothing new, this cut and run philosophy.